eshwen/macOS-setup/README.md

 ### Garamond Expert

-My favourite font is **Garamond Expert with New TX Math** (the package `garamondx` - see [here](helpful_docs/garamondx-doc.pdf)).
+My favourite font is **Garamond Expert with New TX Math** (the LaTeX package `garamondx` - see [here](helpful_docs/garamondx-doc.pdf)).
 As well as being visually appealing, it supports bold, italic, and small cap styles that other Garamond variants do not.
 If compiling a LaTeX document on Overleaf, this should already be installed.
 However, it is not bundled with TeX Live due to licensing.
 To circumvent this, follow the instructions at <http://tug.org/fonts/getnonfreefonts/>:

 ```sh
 curl --remote-name https://www.tug.org/fonts/getnonfreefonts/install-getnonfreefonts